Patient Room Nurse Server Cabinets

 A large hospital wanted to increase capacity and started the renovation process.
 There were two driving factors in the decision to adopt single-bed patient rooms: reducing hospital-acquired infections and implementing LEAN methodologies.
 But to implement this new design, the hospital needed a way to store medical supplies and pharmaceuticals in the patient room.
 Nurse server cabinets were the perfect solution.
 Available on Vizient GPO Contract #CE2900 (Vizient customers call for contract pricing.

 Why the Hospital Chose Single-Occupancy Patient Rooms

-The hospital began the massive renovation project and were in the process of designing an addition with double-occupancy rooms.
+The hospital began the massive renovation project and was in the process of designing an addition with double-occupancy rooms.
 But when the hospital brought in a consulting team of LEAN experts, the decision was made to switch to single-occupancy rooms.

-The reason for the change was a new care method that could potentially reduce the length of patient stays, lower the cost of care, and help prevent hospital acquired infections (HAIs).
+The reason for the change was a new care method that could potentially reduce the length of patient stays, lower the cost of care, and help prevent hospital-acquired infections (HAIs).

 The new care method revolves around two basic principles:

-- Collaboration between a physician, a registered nurse and a pharmacist throughout the patient’s stay at the hospital.
+- Collaboration between a physician, a registered nurse, and a pharmacist throughout the patient’s stay at the hospital.

 - Alternatively designed patient room that places medications and supplies at the bedside, giving nurses easy access and reducing the number of people entering the patient’s room.

-Not only would the new single-occupancy room design impact bottom line, but it would also improve employee and patient satisfaction.
+Not only would the new single-occupancy room design impact the bottom line, but it would also improve employee and patient satisfaction.

 How the Nurse Servers Helped to Meet the Hospitals LEAN Goals